About Yen Finder

 What's the realistic USD-to-JPY rate landscape today?

-The narrative: the best in-town Tokyo shop typically beats the mid-market rate, while every airport, hotel, and bank counter loses 2–6 %.
+The narrative: a downtown specialist counter sits within a couple of percent of mid-market, while every airport, hotel, and bank counter loses more.
 Even an in-town shop you walk past randomly is typically better than your home country's best rate.

 Where do I exchange USD in Tokyo?